 International Incubators in China: a perfect way for everyone to start up a business

 One place of great interest is an incubator called the K-tech Innovation Hub.
 It’s a host for Chinese and Foreign startups that provides businesses with a good environment and lets entrepreneurs try out their skills in the Chinese market.
-Located in Hongqiao hub, a developing area with quick access to bullet trains, air travel and other convenient modes of transportation, making it one of the highlights of this incubator.
+Located in Hongqiao hub, a developing area with quick access to bullet trains, air travel and other convenient modes of transportation, making it one of the highlights of this incubator and accelerator.
 Considering that entrepreneurs often visit factories in Zhejiang and Jiangsu provinces, the location was a pretty good choice.
 Exciting startup profiles vary from tech to fashion.
 Just recently a French entrepreneur who started his business in China by tapping into the field of AI, joined K-tech.
 With the aim of developing a pilot product prototype, he is looking to obtain proof of concept, right after which he will be able to receive his first funding by a K-tech investment fund or from an outside investor.

 Entrepreneur visa to China

 Another reason entrepreneurs are joining K-tech is because it enables them to apply for China’s new “entrepreneur visa”, for which K-tech is providing full support.
 Private incubators work with the government, in order to assure a smooth landing procedure (visa, tax and document declaration, internet access etc.).